 Jesus said, "The kingdom of God cometh not with observation: neither shall they say, Lo here! or, Lo there! for, behold, the kingdom of God is within you" (Luke 17:20-21).
 The kingdom over which Jesus reigns is not perceived by men, and is not announced by the sound of the trumpet and the waving of flags.
 Its seat of power is in the hearts of loyal subjects, far from the prying eyes of the curious of earth.
 For this reason another cannot tell when one is born into this spiritual kingdom.
-Jesus said, "The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit" (Jno.
+Jesus said, "The wind bloweth where it listeth, and thou bearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit" (Jno.
 3:8).
 One can not peer into the heart of another and determine if his obedience has been sincere, for the kingdom cometh not with observation.

-The place where God's kingdom is found is not in lofty buildings or houses made with hands: "Howbeit the most High dwelleth not in temples made with born Aug.
-20, 1893, and departed this life June 27, 1956 made the world and all things therein, seeing he is Lord of heaven and earth, dwelleth not in temples made with hands" (Acts 17:24).
+The place where God's kingdom is found is not in lofty buildings or houses made with hands: "Howbeit the most High dwelleth not in temples made with hands" (Acts 7:48).
+Paul also declared, "God that made the world and all things therein, seeing he is Lord of heaven and earth, dwelleth not in temples made with hands" (Acts 17:24).
 God reigns in the heart alone!